Vontux/nprone-cli/README.md

 npm install -g npr-one
 ```

-After Installing npr-one, navigate to it and replace the files that were changes in this fork at this time those files are:
+After Installing npr-one, navigate to it and replace the files that were changed in this fork at this time those files are:

 ```
 index.js